 Sour Diesel should work great for people suffering from stress and depression, as it is a well known mood booster.
 It’s also great for fighting fatigue, but just make sure that you take it easy if you’re a beginner, as it can be very potent.

-Flowering time and yield
+Sour Diesel flowering time and yield

 It has a relatively nice stretch and, if grown in optimal circumstances, you should be able to grow about 3 oz/ft².